Safety and Security

 Each night from 9 p.m. to 6 a.m., the main front doors are the only accessible entrance to each hall.
 The side entrances may not be used during those hours.
 Exterior wing doors have electronic sensors that detect when doors are left ajar.
 Students are encouraged to lock their door and carry their room key and K-State ID card at all times.

 All residence halls have appropriate fire protection equipment, including a smoke detector in each room and a general fire alarm system.
 Smoke detectors are equipped with either a tamper-evident seal or electronic monitoring device.
 If seals are removed or broken, a charge is assessed to the residents of the room.

 Community assistants, hall staff and emergency facilities management staff are available 24 hours a day to respond to the needs of students.
-Housing and Dining Services has arranged for a campus police officer to walk the perimeter of all halls on a scheduled basis.
 In addition, a free campus-sponsored escort program known as Wildcat Walk is available 24 hours a day to accompany residents walking on campus.

 What To Do During Storm Warnings

 Residents must be aware of developing storm situations so they are not taken by surprise.
 When a storm watch is issued, residents should mentally rehearse a plan of action to take if the warning sirens sound.

 In the event of a tornado warning, the university asks that you:

 - Go to the designated tornado shelter for the building.
 In most cases this is the lowest floor, in the central core of the building, and away from glass windows.

 - Outdoor sirens will sound a steady three-minute blast when the need to take cover is necessary.